 By this coming Monday morning, I’ll expect to be feeling the early buzz of race week for Around The Bay in my bones.

-If it’s anything like my pre-marathon jitters, my moods and my nearest and dearest are in for a potentially wild ride.
-(Last time, sewed for the first time in years, probably terrified a Running Room employee, and sang Freddie Mercury’s AYYYYOOOOOOO loudly in the car on the way to the hotel… and for… the whole night before the race.)
+If it’s anything like my pre-marathon jitters, my nearest and dearest are in for a potentially wild ride.
+That’s when I decided it was high time to take up sewing, terrified a Running Room employee on the hunt for chews, and sang Freddie Mercury’s AYYYYOOOOOOO loudly in the car on the way to the hotel… and for… the whole night before the race.

-This past week I did some work to try and eliminate the anxiety and stress I’ve experienced during training for this race, brought on by weather and mental health issues.
+This past week I did some work to try and eliminate the anxiety and stress I’ve experienced during training brought on by weather, mental health issues, and good old fashioned race anticipation.

 My brother-in-law and I actually went out and drove the course to see just what I was in for (spoiler alert: hills).
-I’ve never driven a course before, but ATB’s notorious hills were becoming mountains in my mind and I had to cut the nightmare off somewhere.
+I’ve never driven a course before, but Around The Bay’s notorious rolling course was becoming mountains in my mind and I had to cut the nightmare off somewhere.
 The upside: I’m not afraid of the hills!
 Downside: I realized 30k is like… FAR, y’all.

 It was wicked.
 I saw birds of prey and took on the hills, I waved to my fellow trainees—the only other woman I saw running gave me a high five as we passed.
 Lately I’ve been struggling to keep up with running, and I think running in a completely new location made me realize I’m just… bored.
 The missing ingredient to the sauce right now might just be changing it up.